d4n3sh/thedaneshproject/content/posts/2009-06-26-mozilla-firefox-3-5-rc3-released.md

 ---
 [<img loading="lazy" class="alignnone size-full wp-image-1562" title="Firefox 3.5" src="/wp-content/uploads/2009/06/firefoxWordMarkHorizontal.png" alt="Firefox 3.5" width="500" height="140" />][1]

-Mozilla&#8217;s Firefox 3.5 RC3 is out.
+Mozilla's Firefox 3.5 RC3 is out.
 [Download Firefox RC3][2]

-Hopefully it&#8217;s the last release candidate before Firefox 3.5 goes public.
-From what I&#8217;ve heard the release date is set for next week, start of July.
+Hopefully it's the last release candidate before Firefox 3.5 goes public.
+From what I've heard the release date is set for next week, start of July.

 The [video][3] below, by Mike Beltzner gives a quick preview of what’s new and exciting in Firefox 3.5.